Desmond Koh: Business career

 Koh is the Managing Director at an international private bank and his team serves private families and family offices in Southeast Asia.
-He leads a sustainability taskforce at the bank and runs "ConsciousCircle", a community of asset and wealth owners.
+He leads a sustainability task force at the bank and runs "ConsciousCircle", a community of asset and wealth owners.

-Koh sits on Boards of several non-profit entities in Singapore and USA, focused education and health.
+Koh sits on the Boards of several non-profit entities in Singapore and the USA, focused on education and health.

 Education

 Koh graduated from the University of Southern California with a degree in Electrical Engineering and was awarded a Rhodes Scholarship to study at Oxford where he obtained an MPhil in Management Studies (Finance and Economics).

 Personal life

 Koh's younger brother, Gerald, also represented Singapore at the Olympics.

 Koh married Nadya Hutagalung, an Indonesian-Australian model and actress.